-I consider this to be mankind’s greatest discovery: almost all of our world is debris or exhaust from star fusion processes and star explosions.
+I consider this to be mankind’s greatest discovery: almost all of our world is debris or exhaust from star fusion processes. fission/decay, and star explosions and collisions.
 This knowledge highlights how unimaginably big space is plus how unimaginably long time is.
 Ponder, wonder, and enjoy this image from wikipedia:

 Extracts from letter of J. I. K. Hayward to J. W. Brooks, dated Steamer Hannibal City, August 13, 1861.